 Continue down Gadisar Lake Road and you'll arrive at the lakefront.

-Atlernative: Book a Jaisalmer Walking tour which includes Gadisar Lake for under $12.
+Atlernative: Book a Jaisalmer Walking tour which includes Gadisar Lake

 What to Expect at Gadisar Lake in Jaisalmer